Sajan81/GursagarBookStore/GursagarBookStore/README.txt

-  i have run the command under pm nugget packager and there after updated aPPLICATIONdbcontext.CS again i have deleted my dbcontext.cs and have to run the command again  and this time it worked i have added the folder as category again and run all the commandss
+  i have run the command under pm nugget packager and there after updated aPPLICATIONdbcontext.CS again i have deleted my dbcontext.cs and have to run the command again  and this time it worked i have added the folder as category again and run all the commandss After this step i added  a class under Irepository under class .cs and have changed it acoorsing to Tutorial